 Conclusion

-- Ares is one of the most contradictory forms of Greek mythology.
+-Aresis one of the most contradictory forms of Greek mythology.
 While symbolizing war and violence, it is also a sign of strength and courage.
 His history, myths and worship reveal the Greek understanding of human nature, where aggression, violence and heroism coexist.

 The study of Ares offers us a window into the world of the Olympian gods and the complexity of human emotions and actions.

-Frequently Asked Questions about God Mars
+Frequently Asked Questions about God Ares

 Who was Ares in Greek mythology?